didx-xyz/aries-cloudapi-python/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![DIDx GitHub](https://img.shields.io/badge/GitHub-DIDx-181717.svg?style=flat&logo=github)](https://github.com/didx-xyz)

-:construction: This project is currently under development.
-If you would like to use this in production, please contact us first to discuss your use case.
+🚧 This project is currently under development.
+If you would like to use this in production, please [contact us](mailto:info@didx.co.za) first to discuss your use case.

 ## Overview